GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/setup-environment.md

 name: Grafana
 ```

-There is no need to login to Grafana as anonymous access is enabled for view Grafana dashboards.
+There is no need to login to Grafana as anonymous access is enabled for viewing Grafana dashboards.

 We will also be using the embedded VS Code editor later on as well, open the **Editor** dashboard tab to start it up.